ederst/ederst.github.io/README.md

-# HS Veitsch (Veitsch Elementary School)

-A Blast From the Past
+# There is nothing to see here

-This is just some stupid fun.
+Really... just having some fun.

-I reconstructed (quasi: digital archeology) a JS I successfully modified back in 1998/99, when I didn't know jack... anything about programming.